Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Introduction

-with $(X^{(n,p)})_{n \in \N}$ and $(\theta^n)_{n \in \N}$ as defined above for some $p \in (1,\infty)$, conditioned on the sequence of projection directions $\theta = (\theta^n)_{n \in \N}$.
+conditioned on $\Theta=(\Theta^n)_{n\in\N}=\theta=(\theta^n)_{n\in\N}$, for a.e.\ realization $\theta$ of $\Theta$.
+Using terminology that originates in statistical physics, due to the fact that we condition on the realization $\theta$ of $\Theta$ and obtain results for almost every realization, we refer to these as ``quenched" deviation estimates.
 While (quenched) sharp large deviations of sums of weighted i.i.d.\ random variables with i.i.d.\ weights have been considered in more recent work \cite{Bovier15}, comparing the expressions for $\Wp$ and $S^n$ in \eqref{W} and \eqref{rep-sn}, respectively, we see that $\Wp$ is a randomly weighted sum of random variables that are not independent, with random weights that are also not independent.
 Thus, the analysis in this case is significantly more challenging and requires several new ingredients.
-We will instead exploit a known probabilistic representation for the cone measure on $\ell^n_p$-spheres \cite{Schechtman90} to rewrite the tail event $\{\Wp \ge a)$ as the probability that a certain two-dimensional random vector lies in a certain domain in $\R^2$ (see Section \ref{subs-reform}), and then establish sharp large deviation estimates for the latter.
+First, we instead exploit a known probabilistic representation for the cone measure on $\ell^n_p$ spheres \cite{Schechtman90} to rewrite the tail event $\{\Wp \ge a)$ as the probability that a certain two-dimensional random vector lies in a certain domain in $\R^2$ (see Section \ref{subs-reform}), and then establish sharp large deviation estimates for the latter.
 This transformation turns out to be useful even though sharp large deviations in multiple dimensions are more involved, and none of the existing results (see, e.g., \cites{Andriani97,Barbe05,Joutard17} and references therein) apply to this setting.
-We use Fourier analysis and a change of measure argument to obtain an asymptotic expansion for the quenched two-dimensional density (see Proposition \ref{prop-mainest} and Section \ref{sec-pfdens}) and then integrate it over the appropriate domain.
-To identify the appropriate change of measure or ``tilted'' measure, we first show (in Lemma \ref{inf_ratefunc}) that the quenched large deviation rate function obtained in~\cite{GanKimRam17} admits a simpler expression, and use that to deduce that the rate function is strictly convex, and thus have a unique minimizer.
-Along the way, we also establish quantitative central limit theorems under the change of measure (see Lemma \ref{clt_expansion}), which may be of independent interest.
-As elaborated in Remark \ref{rem-geom}, our analytical sharp large deviation estimates do indeed capture additional geometric information beyond the large deviation rate function.
+We use Fourier analysis and a change of measure argument to obtain an asymptotic expansion for the quenched two-dimensional density (see Proposition \ref{prop-mainest} and Section \ref{sec-pfdens}) and then integrate this density over the appropriate domain.
+To identify the appropriate change of measure or ``tilted'' measure, we first show (in Lemma \ref{inf_ratefunc}) that the quenched large deviation rate function obtained in~\cite{GanKimRam17} is strictly convex and has a unique minimizer.
+Along the way, we also establish several results of possible independent result including quantitative central limit theorems under the change of measure (see Lemma \ref{clt_expansion}) and multi-dimensional generalized Laplace asymptotics (see Proposition \ref{asymptotic-exp}).